chippyash/Math-Matrix/README.md

 *  IsNonsingular: boolean - Is the matrix non singular
 *  IsNumeric: boolean - Is the matrix instanceof NumericMatrix?
 *  IsRational: boolean -  Is the matrix instanceof RationalMatrix?
+*  IsMarkov: boolean - Does matrix conform to requirements for a Markov Chain Matrix

 Remember, you can use the is() method to test for an attribute on a matrix.